 Figure 1: Design of Data Flow

 Our system’s front and back end will be running on an Amazon Elastic Computing Cloud (EC2) instance.
 EC2 is Amazon Web Services’ cloud computing platform.
 The operating system running on this EC2 instance will be Amazon Linux.
 Our backend development will use Django, a Python-based web development framework.
-Our Django application is where we will create our API for interacting with our database of security reports.
-It will provide, among other things, the ability for users to post reports to the database, as well as access the reports already residing there.
-For this project, we are using the SQL database, PostgreSQL.
+The Django application is used to implement the REST API for interacting with our database of security reports.
+It provides, among other things, the ability for users to post reports to the database, as well as access the reports already residing there.
+For this project, we are using the PostgreSQL database.
 SQL databases are good to use with Django projects because they allow you to utilize Django's object relational mapping feature.
 PostgreSQL is particularly good to use with Django because it has packages that you can import when you're creating your models to give you access to types you wouldn't otherwise have.
 One such example is the JSONField, which is not natively supported by Django's Model class, but incredibly useful if part of your JSON input isn't predefined.

-For our front end we will use Bootstrap, which is a front end web development framework that contains components for HTML, CSS, and JavaScript, making stylish and responsive user interfaces easier to create.
+For our front end we used Bootstrap, which is a front end web development framework that contains components for HTML, CSS, and JavaScript, making stylish and responsive user interfaces easier to create.
 Bootstrap allows for quicker development of our front end interface, since there so many capabilities already included.
 We also used Angular to handle the databinding for our front end.
 Additionally, Angular has ways to handle interacting with our backend database using the API calls we developed.
 Angular also provides a way to parse through the data returned by our API.
 It has directives to iterate through the list of key/value pairs that makes up JSON formatted data.

 Low-Level Design

-The data flow starts with an external module making a POST call using our REST API to submit JSON formatted data to our dashboard's backend Django application The JSON data being sent to us must follow a specific format.
+The data flow starts with an external module making a POST call using our REST API to submit JSON formatted data to our dashboard's backend Django application.
+The JSON data sent must follow a specific format.
 Firstly, it must be sent as a list of items that our serializer can loop through, even if it's just a list containing one item.
 Each item must contain the fields: module, title, severity, and data.
-The "module" field is a character field describing which module on PureCloud the item comes from.
-The "title" field is also a character field, and it contains whatever title the originator of the item decided to give it.
+The "module" field is a string field describing which module on PureCloud the item comes from.
+The "title" field is also a string field, and it contains whatever title the originator of the item decided to give it.
 The "severity" field is an integer field that indicates the level of importance of a particular item.
 The range is from 1 to 3, 1 being the most important or severe.
 The "data" field is a JSON field that accounts for the variance between items coming from different modules.
-An example of this formatting can be seen in figure 2.
+An example of this formatting can be seen in Figure 2.

 The Django app will then use a serializer to parse the JSON data and store it in an object known as a model.
 The model is what Django uses for object relational mapping.
 When data is stored in a model object, and that object is saved, it will be added to the database in a table that was automatically created by Django based on the fields of the model object.